codinglabsau/yolo/README.md

 ### `yolo init`

-Initalises the yolo.yml file in the app with a boilerplate production environment.
+Initalises the yolo.yml file in the app with a boilerplate production environment, and adds some entries to `.gitignore`.

+After initialising, you can customise the `yolo.yml` manifest file to suit your app's requirements.

-### `yolo sync`
+### Sync Commands

-Runs through a series of commands to provision all required resources to AWS.
-The sub-commands are:
+After initialising YOLO manifest, all remaining infrastructure commands are prefixed with `sync:`.

+The sync commands are:

-- `yolo sync:network <environment>` prepares the VPC, subnets and security groups
+- `yolo sync:network <environment>` prepares the VPC, subnets, security groups and SSH keys
-- `yolo sync:ci <environment>` prepares the continuous integration pipeline
-- `yolo sync:compute <environment>` prepares the compute resources
+- `yolo sync:domain <environment>` prepares domain resources (standard apps only)
 - `yolo sync:landlord <environment>` prepares landlord resources (multitenancy apps only)
 - `yolo sync:tenant <environment>` prepares tenant resources (multitenancy apps only)
+- `yolo sync:compute <environment>` prepares the compute resources
-- `yolo sync:iam <environment>` prepares `github-<environment>` user for CI and `yolo-<environment>` EC2 role
+- `yolo sync:ci <environment>` prepares the continuous integration pipeline

 ### `yolo ami:create <environment>`